WE LISTEN... carefully to the sound of a baby’s heartbeat.

 CLICK HERE to view our "Stork Report" gallery of new babies born at Lakewood Health System!

 Personalized healthcare means having someone who understands your health.
 That’s why YOUR physician, the one you have seen through your entire journey up to this incredible moment, will be right there with you when you’re ready to deliver.
-In addition to two on-staff OB/GYNs (Dr. Carol Uhlman and Dr. Erik Dovre) and a Certified Nurse Midwife (Jessica Wilmes), the following family medicine physicians also work with expectant parents through the prenatal process, as well as the delivery:
+In addition to two on-staff OB/GYNs (Dr. Carol Uhlman and Dr. Erik Dovre) and three Certified Nurse Midwives (Susan Corbett, Jennifer Waytashek, and Jessica Wilmes), the following family medicine physicians also work with expectant parents through the prenatal process, as well as the delivery:

 Christine Albrecht, MD